16acdg/dialog-editor-unity/README.md

 Almost done creating an easy way for the plugin to be added.

 ## Next Steps
-Next steps include persisting dialog graphs, allowing dialog responses to trigger events, and posting the project to the Unity Asset Store (free of charge!).
+Next steps include allowing dialog responses to trigger events and posting the project to the Unity Asset Store (free of charge!).